Find me a therapist who specialise in anxiety

 The work in therapy is thus much more than the “treatment” of the presenting symptoms people come to see a therapist for.
 The work often deepens over time and deals with the underlying issues of the symptoms of depression, anxiety or repeated hardship in interpersonal relationship such as violence or abuse.
 This healing happens in a relationship, not due to the knowledge of a specific demographic group or the lived experience of the therapist per se, but mostly due to what happens in the relationship.

-My other gripe with specialisation is that we as therapists may unwittingly set the scene for how you approach the problems in your life if the overarching narrative from therapists is that “I can heal your trauma as I only deal with this type of trauma so I am a specialist”, or “this is the trauma I, as a therapist, have overcome myself, so I know how to deal with it”.
-If I presented these narratives to you as a client and also stuck to them myself, I would not encourage your curiosity or foster your learning in figuring things out for yourself.
+My other gripe with specialisation is that we as therapists may unwittingly set the scene for how you approach the problems in your life if the overarching narrative from therapists is that “I can heal your trauma as I am a trauma specialist”, or “this is the trauma I, as a therapist, have overcome myself, so I know how to deal with it”.
+If I presented these narratives to you as a client, wittingly or unwittingly, it may affect your curiosity and the development of your own resilience and agency as an outcome of therapy.

 On helping others and passing it forward

-Regarding the disclosure of lived experience as a therapist, I think there is a difference between using it as an open advert versus using it as fuel for your own hope and courage in working with someone who is really stuck.
+Regarding the disclosure of lived experience as a therapist (which goes with being human), I think there is a difference between using it as an open advert versus using it as background for the therapist’s own hope and courage in working with someone who is really stuck.
 It is legitimate enough to want to help others, as we ourselves have been helped and pass it forward.

 References

 Bargmann, S., & Chow, D. (2014).
-Feedback Informed Treatment (FIT): Achieving Clinical Excellence One Person at a Time (APA Independent Practitioner, Miller,Hubble, Seidel, Chow, & Bargmann,2014).
+Feedback Informed Treatment (FIT): Achieving Clinical Excellence One Person at a Time.
 Independent Practitioner (APA).